Here are the Republican senators to watch on tax reform

 Susan Collins

-While her position is still unknown, she has reportedly said there are things she is “trying to change” regarding the current legislation.
-After meeting with the president Tuesday, Collins said she was feeling "optimistic" about tax reform, the New York Times reported.
+Collins has reportedly said there are things she is “trying to change” regarding the current legislation.
+But after meeting with the president Tuesday, Collins said she was feeling "optimistic" about tax reform.

 Bob Corker